-Our management's discussion and analysis of our financial condition and results of operations is based on our unaudited condensed consolidated financial statements, which have been prepared in accordance with U.S. GAAP.
-The preparation of these unaudited condensed consolidated financial statements requires us to make estimates, judgments and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities as of the date of the balance sheet, and the reported amounts of expenses during the reporting period.
+Our management's discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with U.S. GAAP.
+The preparation of these consolidated financial statements requires us to make estimates, judgments and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities as of the date of the balance sheet, and the reported amounts of expenses during the reporting period.
 In accordance with U.S. GAAP, we evaluate our estimates and judgments on an ongoing basis.
 We base our estimates on historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.

 We define our critical accounting policies as those under U.S. GAAP that require us to make subjective estimates and judgments about matters that are uncertain and are likely to have a material impact on our financial condition and results of operations, as well as the specific manner in which we apply those principles.
-During the three months ended June 30, 2020, there were no material changes to our critical accounting policies and use of estimates from those disclosed in the audited combined and consolidated financial statements for the year ended March 31, 2020 included in our Annual Report on Form 10-K filed with the SEC on June 29, 2020.
+During the three months ended June 30, 2021, there were no material changes to our critical accounting policies and use of estimates from those disclosed in the audited consolidated financial statements for the year ended March 31, 2021 included in our Annual Report.

-Recently Adopted Accounting Pronouncements
+Recent Accounting Pronouncements

-For information with respect to recently issued accounting standards and the impact of these standards on our unaudited condensed consolidated financial statements, refer to "Note 2 - Summary of Significant Accounting Policies" in our unaudited condensed consolidated financial statements in Part I, Item 1 of this Quarterly Report on Form 10-Q.
+For information with respect to recently issued accounting standards and the impact of these standards on our unaudited condensed consolidated financial statements, refer to "Note 2 - Summary of Significant Accounting Policies" in our unaudited condensed consolidated financial statements in Part I, Item 1 of this Quarterly Report.